google/tensorstore/tensorstore/kvstore/ocdbt/index.rst

 .. _ocdbt-btree-interior-node-data-file-id:

 ``data_file_id[i]``
-  Specifies the data file containing the encoded child B+tree node.
+  Specifies the data file containing the encoded child B+tree node, as an index into the :ref:`data file table<ocdbt-data-file-table>`.

 .. _ocdbt-btree-interior-node-data-file-offset: